microsoft/playwright/docs/src/test-configuration-js.md

 - `webServer: { command: string, port: number, timeout?: number, reuseExistingServer?: boolean, cwd?: string, env?: object }` - Launch a process and wait that it's ready before the tests will start.
 See [launch web server](./test-advanced.md#launching-a-development-web-server-during-the-tests) configuration for examples.
 - `workers`: The maximum number of concurrent worker processes to use for parallelizing tests.

 You can specify these options in the configuration file.
-Note that testing options are **top-level**, do not put them into the `use` section.

 ```js js-flavor=js
 // playwright.config.js